michaeluno/amazon-auto-links/readme.txt

 4. **Widget Sample**

 == Changelog ==

+= 3.2.3 - 12/11/2015 =
+- Fixed a compatibility issue with WordPress 4.4 that some widget options could not be saved.

 = 3.2.2 - 12/09/2015 =
 - Added a unit option to select credit link type.